truefoundry/elasti/README.md

 ### Instead of doing a label based thing, can the controller act whenever a service is scaled down to 0?
 There is nothing we save from excluding few of the services
 - We want to select a subset.
 We can use * to select all the service
+- "?

 | Switching should happen a bit before the service is scaled to 0 - probably just when the pod is getting the terminating signal - and we have the 30 seconds drain period from Kubernetes.

 ### What is the cron in CRDs?
 The informer takes care of letting the controller know of changes automatically
 - No cron in CRDs, we will depend on the informer only, but a handler will be introduced for those changes.
 Cron was used to represent the handler, I will correct that. - RT

-### How does the activator scale?
+### How does the resolver scale?
 What should be the scaling criteria?
 - Will be covered Testing phase
 - We will decide the criteria as we go, it can be memory or CPU, or open connections, or queue size etc. - RT